 Every year on National Coming Out Day, we celebrate coming out as lesbian, gay, bisexual, transgender or as an ally.
 On Oct.
-11, 2013, we mark the 25th anniversary of National Coming Out Day.
-This year's theme is "Coming Out Still Matters."
+11, 2013, we marked the 25th anniversary of National Coming Out Day.
+The theme was "Coming Out Still Matters."

 25 years ago, on the anniversary of the National March on Washington for Lesbian and Gay Rights, we first observed National Coming Out Day as a reminder that one of our most basic tools is the power of coming out.
 One out of every two Americans has someone close to them who is gay or lesbian.
 For transgender people, that number is only one in 10.

 Coming out STILL MATTERS.
 When people know someone who is LGBT, they are far more likely to support equality under the law.
 Beyond that, our stories can be powerful to each other.

 Every person who speaks up changes more hearts and minds, and creates new advocates for equality.

 For more on coming out, visit HRC's Coming Out Center or check out the resources below.